 Advice around appealing for a school place

-It can be an unsettling time if you have not been offered a place at your chosen school.
-Try to remain relaxed when speaking with your child, we can transfer our anxiety to others without realising.
-Reassure them they will make new friends & stay in contact with current ones.
+It can be an unsettling time if you have not been offered a place at your chosen school, but try to remain calm and relaxed when speaking with your child.

-You have the option of appealing to any or all of preferred schools and this should be explained in your offer letter from Admissions.
+You have the option of appealing to one or more of the preferred schools you applied for, and this will be explained in your offer letter from Admissions.

 Infant class size (appeals for reception and Years 1 & 2)

 Classes in these year groups cannot contain more than 30 pupils with a single qualified teacher.
-There are very limited chances of success for Infant Class Size appeals, read more in the guidance below.
+There are very limited chances of success for Infant Class Size appeals, read more in the appeals guidance.

-- Gather evidence about your child and how he or she might be affected if they don't attend this school, you could ask the current school or nursery for any paperwork that might help, for example any information about their needs.
+- Gather evidence about your child and how they might be affected if they don't attend this school, you could ask a current school or nursery for any paperwork that might help, for example any information about their needs or support in place.